stuartnelson3/ghpages-blog/content/posts/a-friendly-detour.md

 in a ponytail, a grey mustache, and a white goatee.
 He still seemed to be fairly fit.
 He was on his bike.

-I told him I should get going, and told him it was very nice to meet him.
+I told him I should get going, and that it was very nice to meet him.
 He said he was headed in the same direction and would take me to the turn-off on my new route.

 We didn't speak much more while riding.
 We had hit the limit of our small talk and my french.
 We did agree that belgium makes the best beer in the world,